andyfehrenbach/angular_api_petfinder_app/README.md

-# Angular Solo Routes
+# Angular API Petfinder App
-An Angular application built on Skeleton to learn route switching.
+This app ultilizes the Petfinder API and allows users to get a random pet, and add pets to a favorites collection.